 #2 Get creative with fruits and veggies.

-Boring veggie sticks or slices of fruit are no fun, at least for the picky eater.
+Healthy lunch ideas tip: Boring veggie sticks or slices of fruit are no fun.
 Creating fruit or veggie “kabobs” or cutting them with a crinkle-cut knife can give these foods some game.
 Yogurt dip for fruit or peanut butter for veggies can also share your child motivation to eat healthy foods necessary for their pearly whites.